 - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge or the WCA Delegate.
-Penalty: disqualification of the attempt (DNF). - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see Regulation 2i).
+Penalty: disqualification of the attempt (DNF).
+Exception: If the competitor does not gain an advantage by communicating with anyone other than the judge or the WCA Delegate, the result may stand, at the discretion of the WCA Delegate. - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see Regulation 2i).
 Penalty: disqualification of the attempt (DNF). - A5c) The competitor may hold the puzzle against the surface to help operate the puzzle (see Regulation 7f1d).